-Those who experience emotional, physical or other types of abuse as children may have trouble processing what happened to them.
+Those who experience emotional, physical, or other types of abuse as children may have trouble processing what happened to them.
 In fact, it’s fairly common for young abuse victims to block out any memory of the adverse events that they went through.
-However, repressing memories or otherwise failing to come to terms with these events may lead to more trouble as an adult.
+However, repressed memories or repressing memories, otherwise failing to come to terms with these events, may lead to more trouble as an adult.

 Table of Contents